 Wellesley College strives to be a responsible investor.

 The Wellesley College Board of Trustees is responsible for the investment of the College's Endowment.
 In the discharge of its fiduciary duty, the Board is mindful of the role that endowment returns play in the College's accomplishment of its own socially significant mission.
-The Board is committed to investing in a manner consistent with the College's mission, ethics and principles.
+The Board is committed to investing in a manner consistent with the College's mission, values and principles.
 To that end, the College invests only with managers who meet high ethical, investment, operational and performance standards.

 Subcommittee on Investment Responsibility